gumaerc-testorg/9.40-spring-2018/content/pages/syllabus.md

 Assignments require the use of MATLAB{{< sup "®" >}} version 2017b.
 Therefore, it is essential that you install this software on your laptop.

-Note: MIT OpenCourseWare does not provide student access or discounts for [MATLAB software](http://www.mathworks.com/products/matlab/).
+Note: MIT OpenCourseWare does not provide student access or discounts for {{% resource_link "26c8ccd2-9cae-4903-a7ad-f0e2e68c6f90" "MATLAB software" %}}.
 It can be purchased from The MathWorks{{< sup "®" >}}.
-For more information about MATLAB Pricing and Licensing, contact [The MathWorks](http://www.mathworks.com/index.html) directly.
+For more information about MATLAB Pricing and Licensing, contact {{% resource_link "cc7c914b-31f0-4873-b7d3-80b0abd9b4c1" "The MathWorks" %}} directly.

 ## Policy on Problem Set Collaboration